4 Months Old Baby Care – Useful Tips That Help

-Your baby at 4-month-old may be slowly evolving to manifest his unique personality traits.
-By this time, you may also have concluded your post-pregnancy recovery.
-By now, you may be confident of understanding your baby’s needs a little better, of what makes him happy and how he likes things in general.
-Sleeping and feeding patterns may be beginning to form which helps you to predict your baby’s requirements and then accordingly provide with it.
+Your baby, at 4-months of age, might slowly be evolving to manifest his unique personality traits.
+By this time, you would also have concluded your post-pregnancy recovery, and are confident of understanding your baby’s needs a little better.
+You can gauge what makes him happy and how he likes things in general.
+Sleeping and feeding patterns will be beginning to form, and that will help you predict your baby’s requirements, and then accordingly, provide with it.
 Some days this may seem easy while some days can prove no less than a challenge.

-Your baby during this phase may display notable development.
-He may start to gain weight which implies that he is getting the required nourishment.
+Your baby during this phase will display notable development.
+He would start to gain weight, which implies that he is getting the required nourishment.
 The height and weight of the baby are highly variable and depend on his growth.
-But, if the growth has been normal, the average height of 4 months old baby is usually 63.8 cm for boys and 62 cm for girls.
-The average weight generally figures at 7 kg for boys and 6.4 kg for girls.
+But, if the growth has been normal, the average height of a 4-month-old baby is usually 63.8 cm for boys and 62 cm for girls.
+The average weight generally hovers around 7 kg for boys and 6.4 kg for girls.

 Other prominent development may include developing a close vision and eye-hand coordination, rolling onto his sides, carry hands to mouth, shake toys when holding them in hands.
-Your baby may begin to give responses to affection like smiling at people or copy movement and facial expressions of others.
-He may start babbling and exhibit different emotions like being sad, happy, or irritable.
+Your baby may begin to give responses to affection like smiling at people or copying movement and facial expressions of others.
+He could also start babbling and exhibit different emotions like being sad, happy, or irritable.
 All of these will need you to take care of the baby slightly differently than before.
 Read on to be prepared for your baby’s requirements.

 How to Take Care of a 4-Month-Old Baby

-With each passing day, you may be gaining more experience in taking care of four months old baby.
-Taking care of 16 weeks old can be a task at times.
+With each passing day, you may be gaining more experience in taking care of your four-month-old baby.
+It can be quite a task at times.
 Here are a few useful tips that can come handy: